Documentation

 Accredited methodology

-The AgreenaCarbon project has been audited by Earthood to ensure it is aligned with the Verified Carbon Standard’s VM0042 Improved Agricultural Land Management methodology.
+The AgreenaCarbon project is audited by Earthood to ensure it aligns with the Verified Carbon Standard’s VM0042 Methodology for Improved Agricultural Land Management, v2.0.
 It is currently in the process of registration under the Verified Carbon Standard (Project 4022).

 Read AgreenaCarbon’s project listing on the Verra Registry.